akuity/kargo-render/docs/docs/10-overview.md

       automation platform.
 This is also the easiest option for experimenting locally with Bookkeeper!

-    * [CLI](./how-to-guides/cli): Start here if you want to incorporate Bookkeeper into workflows in an automation platform that does _not_ support Docker containers.

     * [Go module](./how-to-guides/go-module): Start here if you want to integrate with Bookkeeper programmatically using [Go](https://go.dev/) code.
 This is especially relevant for developers looking to build more